jries/fit3Dcspline/README.md

+# Important: fit3Dcspline has been fully integrated in [SMAP](https://github.com/jries/SMAP) and is now archived.
+Clone SMAP to have access to fit3Dcspline.

 # fit3Dcspline
 fit3Dcspline is a GPU based 3D single molecule fitter for arbitrary, experimental point spread functions (PSF).
 The fitting speeds achieves more than 10^5 fits/s on a